Software

 sudo zypper addrepo https://developer.download.nvidia.com/compute/cuda/repos/opensuse15/x86_64/cuda-opensuse15.repo

-sudo zypper install cuda-toolkit nvidia-open
+sudo zypper install cuda-toolkit

 <variant> and <version> are retrieved from uname -r :